semiprime/pygenda/docs/known_issues.md

 (Note: minor bugs can still be irritating!)

 * After creating/editing a repeating event, cursor not always on that event

+* Todo View navigation refinements: left/right can sometimes make the cursor move to an unexpected entry (need to find a better algorithm); if there is a border/margin/padding, up/down navigation not obviously at start/end.

 * Would be nice to be able to edit dates with a calendar interface (Like pressing tab in S5)